keitakn/lgtm-cat-ui-test/src/docs/privacy.en.md

 ## 3. Purpose of collecting and using personal information

-The purpose of collecting and using personal information by the Management Team is as follows: 1.
+The purpose of collecting and using personal information by the Management Team is as follows.

 1. To provide and operate the Service
 1. To respond to inquiries from users